Robert Harold Porter

-Robert Harold Porter (14 August 1933 – 10 September 2018) was a Canadian businessman, farmer and politician who was a lifelong member of Progressive Conservative party and member of the House of Commons.
+Robert Harold Porter (14 August 1933 – 10 September 2018) was a Canadian politician who was a lifelong member of the Progressive Conservative party and a member of the House of Commons.

 He represented the Alberta riding of Medicine Hat where he was first elected in the 1984 federal election and re-elected in 1988, therefore becoming a member in the 33rd and 34th Canadian Parliaments.

 Porter left federal politics in 1993 and did not campaign for a third term in Parliament.
 He died in September 2018 at the age of 85.

-He is the grandfather of Canadian Idol star Kalan Porter and actress and musician MacKenzie Porter.
+He is the grandfather of Canadian Idol star and pop singer Kalan Porter and actress and country singer MacKenzie Porter.